cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 reduction and the *high* level performs more complex processing.
 This approach is employed to keep up with high streaming rates in a controlled way.

-High speed data streams (from, e.g., a Network Interface Card or NIC) are placed in a large ring buffer.
-These streams are called source streams to distinguish them from data streams created by queries.
+High-speed data streams are called source streams to distinguish them from data streams created by queries.
 The data volumes of these source streams are far too large to provide a copy to each query on the stream.
 Instead, the queries are shipped to the streams.